harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 Copy over modules
 #tip

-In Nuxt 3 all modules are build time modules.
+In Nuxt 3 all modules should belong under the `modules` key.
 You will need to copy over your modules from the `buildModules` and `modules` fields.

 ```ts [nuxt.config.ts]
 export default defineNuxtConfig({